mingsai/Combine101/README.md

 ```swift
 func receive(_ input: Self.Input) -> Subscribers.Demand
 ```
 The _publisher_ calls this method on the subscriber to send a new value to the subscriber.
+Notice that the return value is `Subscribers.Demand`.
+See the **Handling backpressure** section for more info.

 ### The publisher tells the subscriber when it's done or has failed
 ```swift